Thomas Maschmeyer

-Aside from being an Elected Fellow of the Royal Society of New South Wales, he also holds the Honorary Distinguished Professorship at University of Cardiff and was also previously an Australian Bicentennial Fellow at the Royal Institution in 1994, working with John Meurig Thomas; and was also previously Vice-Chairman of the Delft Institute of Chemical Technology at Delft University of Technology.
+Aside from being an Elected Fellow of the Royal Society of New South Wales, he also holds the Honorary Distinguished Professorship at University of Cardiff and was also previously an Australian Bicentennial Fellow at the Royal Institution in 1994, working with John Meurig Thomas; and was also previously vice-chairman of the Delft Institute of Chemical Technology at Delft University of Technology.

 In 2011 he was elected a Fellow of the Australian Academy of Science.
 In 2020 he won the Prime Minister's Prize for Innovation.
+He was appointed an Officer of the Order of Australia in the 2024 King's Birthday Honours.

+In 2025 he was awarded the UNSW Eureka Prize for Societal Impact in Science.